Hwang Byungsng: Writing

-Hwang Byungsng's first poetry collection Yeojangnamja Sikoku (여장남자 시코쿠 Sikoku, the Man Dressed as Woman) was one of the most widely discussed books in South Korean literary circles during the 2000s.
+Hwang Byung-seung's first poetry collection Yeojangnamja Sikoku (여장남자 시코쿠 Sikoku, the Man Dressed as Woman) was one of the most widely discussed books in South Korean literary circles during the 2000s.
 The collection was noted for its open display of desire and impulse, and for its abstract portrayal of objects and spaces.
 His poetic diction and voice were also very different from conventional Korean poetry.
 Critics would later describe him as "carrying out, through the play of signifiers, the near impossible work of restoring the world we lost to its original form" (Gwon Hyeok-ung) or as "a powerful detonator that will blow up the ideology of authenticity in modern Korean poetry and its tedious standards" (Lee Gwang-ho).
 On the other hand, Hwang has been criticized for using "language that does not communicate" and writing "incomprehensible poetry".
 As mixed opinions of his work continued to build, he became one of the most talked about poets in the 2000s.

 As its title suggests, Hwang's first poetry collection explores queer themes and divided subjects by bringing to the forefront the "man dressed as a woman", a character of no clear gender.
 His second poetry collection Teuraekgwa deulpanui byeol (트랙과 들판의 별 Tracks and Stars in the Field) portrays the wanderings, rebellions, and romances of children who failed to grow up.
 In this sense, the collection takes readers to a strange fairy-tale world that defies the existing, adult world.
 Hwang uses a collage of imagery and juxtaposes various stories to powerful effect.
 Told in a unique format, the stories are ultimately a vast, ironical criticism of the real world at large.
 Hwang's third poetry collection Yukchaeshowa jeonjip (육체쇼와 전집 Body Show and Complete Works) sharply ridicules the existing social order, focusing on the idea of failure.